When the sheer volume of tasks gets out of hand, ClickUp's advanced filtering options help you drill down to see the information you need.

-- Click the subtasks dropdown to the right of the filter shown above
+- Click the subtasks dropdown to the right of the Grouping button

 As separate tasksfrom the Show Subtasks menu

 Apply filtering options in any view to cut out the clutter and only see tasks that apply to specific criteria.
-To get started, just click on the funnel icon and select the
+To get started, just click on the filter icon and select the

 - Assignees: View tasks assigned to a specific user in your Workspace.
 You can view tasks assigned to Teams or with the "Me" filter to make a view where people see what their priorities are that's dynamic for who's looking at it!